thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 Applications
 ------------

-Most autocompletion doesn't seem to take advantage of this, providing the same number of completion suggestions regardless of the amount of space left in the terminal.
+Most autocompletion doesn't seem to measure and use only the number of usable rows below the cursor, instead providing the same number of completion suggestions regardless of the amount of space left in the terminal.

-Fish seems to force 5 rows by default, which may force push terminal content up or may not be enough to fill the window:
+Fish seems to force 5 rows by default, which may push terminal content up or may not be enough to fill the window:

 <script type="text/javascript" src="https://asciinema.org/a/80488.js" id="asciicast-80488" async></script>